ofekhub88/Django/commnad_manage.py.md

   python  manage.py  startproject < project Name > .
 ```
 ## Create app
-     - avoid giving name that may conflict saved word like , test, prod , app etc ''
+     - avoid giving a name that may conflict the saved words like , test, prod , app etc ''
-### this will creqte directory with app name name with files
+### this will create  directory with app name name with files
    - all the pages of the application <p>   view.py
    -  test for test defnition actios  <p>   test.py
    - Data stracture define Data compnenets (tables coulns ets ..) <p>   models.py